Jnforja/case-study-testing-react/README.md

-This repository contains the code for the case-study shown in the article [Not sure how to write tests for you React app?
+This repository contains the code for the case-study shown in the article [Not sure how to write tests for your React app?
 Read this case study.](https://joaoforja.com/blog/how-to-write-tests-react-app-case-study/)

 Demo: https://jnforja.github.io/case-study-testing-react/